 The honest truth about my high school/college track career is that I never reached my maximum potential.
 The old saying youth is wasted on the young applies here.

 But the bigger issue about getting the results from that era is that I could barely find anything!

 Finding official meet results from my high school and collegiate career is extremely difficult.
-I did not win any major meets so I was not good enough to be recorded.
+The truth is that I did not win any major meets, so I was not good enough to be recorded.

 I remember missing districts in the 300 meter hurdles by .01.
 I also remember getting obliterated at almost every meet as an unprepared freshman in college at East Stroudsburg.